Thundercoc0816/brainjuice/README.md

 - `exists(key: str) -> bool`
 - `iter_keys(prefix: str | None = None) -> Iterable[str]`

 An `InMemoryStorage` implementation is provided for quick experimentation or testing.
+The implementation validates that keys are non-empty strings and that data objects expose a bytes representation, raising informative exceptions when the contract is violated.

 ## Running the tests